Gustaf VI Adolf: Family and issue

 Gustaf Adolf married Princess Margaret of Connaught on 15 June 1905 in St. George's Chapel, at Windsor Castle.
-Princess Margaret was the daughter of Prince Arthur, Duke of Connaught, third son of Queen Victoria and Prince Albert of the United Kingdom.
+Princess Margaret was the daughter of Prince Arthur, Duke of Connaught and Strathearn, third son of Queen Victoria and Prince Albert of the United Kingdom.
 Gustaf Adolf and Margaret had five children:

 Crown Princess Margaret died suddenly on 1 May 1920 with her cause of death given as an infection following surgery.
 At the time, she was eight months pregnant and expecting their sixth child.

 Gustaf Adolf married Lady Louise Mountbatten, formerly Princess Louise of Battenberg, on 3 November 1923 at St. James's Palace with a celebration at Kensington Palace.
 She was the sister of Lord Mountbatten and aunt of Prince Philip, Duke of Edinburgh and a niece of Empress Alexandra of Russia.
 She was also a first cousin once removed of her husband’s first wife both being descendants of Queen Victoria and Prince Albert.
 It was Lady Louise who became Queen of Sweden.
 Both Queen Louise and her stepchildren were great-grandchildren of Queen Victoria of the United Kingdom, Crown Princess Margaret having been a first cousin of Queen Louise's mother, Princess Victoria of Hesse and by Rhine.

 His second marriage produced only one stillborn daughter on 30 May 1925.

 While his first wife visited her native Britain in the early years of their marriage, it was widely rumored in Sweden that Gustaf Adolf had an affair there with operetta star Rosa Grünberg.
 Swedish vocalist Carl E. Olivebring (1919–2002) in a press interview claimed to be an extramarital son of Gustaf VI Adolf, a claim taken seriously by the king's biographer Kjell Fridh (1944–1998).

-King Gustaf VI Adolf of Sweden was the grandfather of his direct successor King Carl XVI Gustaf of Sweden, of Queen Margrethe II of Denmark and also of former Queen Anne-Marie of Greece.
+Via his son Gustaf Adolf and his daughter Ingrid, respectively, King Gustaf VI Adolf of Sweden was the grandfather of his direct successor King Carl XVI Gustaf of Sweden, as well as Queen Margrethe II of Denmark (who is herself the mother of King Frederik X of Denmark) and Queen Anne-Marie of Greece, consort of the final Greek king.

-By his second marriage King Gustaf VI Adolf was an uncle to Prince Philip, Duke of Edinburgh.
+By his second marriage, Gustaf Adolf was an uncle to Prince Philip, Duke of Edinburgh.